Darsh04-14/WATStudy/README.md

 - Query Optimization (using indexes, smart filtering)
 - Locally Hosted Sign-up Flow for verifying University of Waterloo email

-#### SQL Code for Creating Tables, Constraints, and Triggers
-The script for creating tables is located at `setup/sample_db/createtables.sql` and `setup/production_db/createtables.sql` respectively.

 ## Setup
 ### Database
 We are utilizing Google Cloud MySQL to host our database, ensuring it is live 24/7.
 Google Cloud Platform (GCP) was selected due to its reliability, scalability, and robust security features.

+**To create a local copy of the database:**
+1. Install and run MySQL workbench from [dev.mysql.com](https://dev.mysql.com/downloads/workbench/)
+2. Run the `createtables.sql` script located at `setup/production_db/` (or `setup/sample_db/` if you want to work with the sample dataset) to create the tables
+3. Run the `populatetables.sql` script in the same folder to populate the local database copy

-To access the database, please contact us for the `.env` file.
+To access the database on GCP, please contact us for the `.env` file.
 This file contains the necessary environment variables and credentials for connecting to our Google Cloud MySQL Server.
 Once you have the `.env` file, place it in the `server` folder and follow the instructions below to get started.

 ### Frontend & Backend
 1. Clone the repo: